HinnyTsang/hinnytsang.github.io/README.md

-# My personal webpage by js
+# My personal webpage by React.js

-The new version of the website written using react.js and styling with react-bootstrap.
+The new version of the website written by react.js and styling with react-bootstrap.